Our Veterinary Team in Omaha Discusses ACL Injury and Repair in Dogs

 Surgical Repair of an ACL Injury from Our Orthopedic Veterinarian in Omaha

 Your veterinarian may have referred you to Sirius if your dog is struggling with cranial cruciate disease.
 If so, our staff will take all the time necessary to determine not only if surgery is necessary, but which type of surgery is best to help maximize outcomes for your animal companion.

-The Sirius Veterinary Team may elect to perform the plate technique to repair your dog's torn CrCL.
-Also known as a Tibial Plateau Leveling Osteotomy (TPLO), this technique includes a circular cut in the top of the tibia (shin bone) followed by a turn of the articular surface of this bone until it is level to the long axis of the tibia.
+The Sirius Veterinary Team may elect to perform the plate technique to repair your dog's torn CCL.
+A Tibial Plateau Leveling Osteotomy (TPLO), is technique that includes a circular cut in the top of the tibia (shin bone) followed by a turn of the articular surface of this bone until it is level to the long axis of the tibia.
 The newly arranged bone is then stabilized with a plate and screws.
-This technique maximizes the stability of the knee and reduces the load on the CrCL.
+This technique maximizes the stability of the knee and reduces the load on the CCL.

 The plate technique is often the surgical repair of choice if your dog:

 Is active Is young Weighs over 40 lb Has a relatively stable knee to begin with

 The CCL/ACL recovery after surgery is generally very good, provided that the pet owner is diligent about significantly restricting the dog's activity level for about 3-4 months as the surgical site heals.
 Our vet team will be sure to answer any questions you have about your dog's recovery and how to maximize its healing.